RehanTharusha/ScholarOS/scholarOS.md

 When you need to present, ScholarOS can turn a directory of wiki pages into a natively editable `.pptx` file.
 The agent analyzes your notes, proposes a slide-by-slide narrative strategy, and then builds the deck using DrawingML — not images, not PDFs.
 The output is a real PowerPoint file you can edit in any presentation tool.

-### 🃏 Flashcard Scheduling with FSRS
+### 🃏 Intelligent Flashcard System with FSRS

-When new concepts are added to the wiki, ScholarOS can automatically generate flashcards scheduled with the FSRS v6 algorithm — the current state of the art in spaced repetition.
-Cards are stored in a local SQLite database or sidecar files, keeping your Markdown notes clean.
-Review the cards directly from your vault or export them to Anki.
+When new concepts are added to the wiki, ScholarOS automatically generates flashcards scheduled with the FSRS v6 algorithm — the current state of the art in spaced repetition.
+Cards are stored in per-course JSON files (`knowledge/courses/<course-name>/flashcards.json`), keeping your Markdown notes clean while maintaining tight links with your concepts.

+Each flashcard includes structured metadata:

+- **Tags:** definition, application, comparison, synthesis
+- **Source references:** links to the concept pages and ingested materials that generated the card
+- **Notes:** context, examples, and mnemonic aids
+- **Interconnections:** cards link directly to related wiki concepts

+Review cards directly from your vault, or export them to Anki for mobile study.

 ### 📄 PDF Annotation, Directly into the Wiki